open-telemetry/opentelemetry-specification/specification/telemetry-stability.md

 Stable instrumentations authored by OpenTelemetry SHOULD include a schema URL indicating which version of OpenTelemetry semantic conventions it conforms to.
-Stable instrumentations SHOULD NOT produce telemetry that is not described by OpenTelemetry semantic conventions.
+Stable instrumentations authored by OpenTelemetry SHOULD NOT produce telemetry that is not described by OpenTelemetry semantic conventions.